Storce/rename-speed/README.md

-Spoiler: Python is faster when rename 10 files+, since the weight of the overhead in Python gets lower.
+Spoiler: Python is faster when renaming 10 files+, since the weight of the overhead in Python gets lower.

 ```
 ┌────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────